-Taylor Swift's Quotes About Overcoming An Eating Disorder Are So Raw
+Taylor Opened Up About Overcoming An Eating Disorder In Her New Documentary

 Taylor Swift's sincerity is something her fans have always admired.
 She lets Swifties get to know the real her through her music, raw interviews, and social media, even in the face of public backlash.
 Now, Swift is getting more personal than ever.
 Taylor Swift's quotes about overcoming an eating disorder are so honest.